Melanoma Symptoms, Causes & Treatment

-You are probably aware of the warnings that say prolonged exposure to sunlight increases your risk of melanoma.
+You are probably aware of the warnings that say prolonged exposure to sunlight increases your risk of melanoma and skin cancer.

 That’s because sunlight contains ultraviolet light that can be damaging to skin cells.
 It actually contains three types of UV light - A, B and C - and it’s the first two that cause problems for your skin.

 This is why the labelling on sun lotion bottles details the protection offered against both UVA and UVB.
 Inadequate sun cream, whether it’s not a high enough factor or simply hasn’t been applied properly, can increase the risk of melanoma.

 Sunburn is caused when skin cells are damaged by prolonged exposure to UV light.
 It can be very painful and uncomfortable at the time, but more seriously it also increases the risk of developing a melanoma in later life.

 Melanoma causes other than the sun

 Using sunbeds also puts you at an increased risk of melanoma, so much so that the government passed a law in 2010, making it illegal for under-18s to use them.
 They are just as dangerous as sitting out in the sun and there are plenty of studies to prove that using them to get a tan is simply not worth the risk.

 Aside from spending too long in the sun, there are various characteristics that studies have shown can put you at increased risk of developing melanoma.
 If any of them apply to you, you should take extra care to protect yourself.
 They include:

 - If you have had skin cancer previously

 - Fair or freckled skin